JVKran/Wireless-Multisensor/README.md

 # Smart-Home-Network
-Smart network to connect DIY sensors and actuatores
+Smart network to connect DIY sensors and actuators.